Topo-R1: Detecting Topological Anomalies via Vision-Language Models: Additional Experiments

 \myparagraph{Improvement Analysis.} \cref{tab:improvement} quantifies the absolute improvement from SFT to Topo-R1 across three aggregate metrics.
 The reinforcement learning stage yields large and consistent gains for all backbone models, with the largest single improvement of $+31.1$ overall F1 observed for Qwen2.5-VL-3B.
 These results confirm that SFT alone provides only a limited foundation, and that GRPO with our topology-aware composite reward is essential for achieving strong performance.

-\myparagraph{Effect of Error Complexity.} \cref{tab:complexity} examines how detection performance scales with the number of ground-truth errors per sample.
-As expected, F1 decreases as the number of errors increases from single-error samples to complex multi-error scenes (6--10 errors), reflecting the increased difficulty of jointly localizing and classifying multiple anomalies.
-Nevertheless, Topo-R1 maintains substantially higher performance than SFT across all complexity levels, demonstrating robustness to varying error density.
+\myparagraph{Effect of Anomaly Complexity.} \cref{tab:complexity} examines how detection performance scales with the number of ground-truth anomalies per sample.
+As expected, F1 decreases as the number of anomalies increases from single-anomaly samples to complex multi-anomaly scenes (6--10 anomalies), reflecting the increased difficulty of jointly localizing and classifying multiple anomalies.
+Nevertheless, Topo-R1 maintains substantially higher performance than SFT across all complexity levels, demonstrating robustness to varying anomaly density.

-\myparagraph{Reward Component Ablation.} \cref{tab:reward_ablation} isolates the contribution of each reward component.
-The format reward $R_{\mathrm{fmt}}$ is retained in all configurations as it is necessary for parseable outputs.
-Removing the clDice reward (row 2) preserves strong detection and classification performance but degrades localization quality, as reflected by the drop in F1@0.75 and aF1.
-Conversely, removing the accuracy reward (row 3) substantially reduces the detection and classification metrics, since the model receives no explicit supervision to match predictions to ground-truth anomalies.
-The full composite reward (row 4) achieves the best performance across all metrics, confirming that both components provide complementary training signals.
+\myparagraph{Ablation on Raw IoU Reward.} We compare our non-linear tiered mapping $\phi$ against a raw-IoU baseline that directly uses the IoU value as the reward score without any piecewise mapping ($\phi(\mathrm{IoU})=\mathrm{IoU}$).
+The two reward shapes are visualized in \cref{fig:reward_mapping}.
+As shown in \cref{tab:ablation_continuous}, the raw IoU reward underperforms our design by roughly $27$--$35$ points at F1@0.3 and over $15$ points at F1@0.5 across both backbones, confirming that a flat, unshaped reward signal fails to incentivize the precise localization needed for high-IoU detections.

+\myparagraph{Ablation on Threshold Selection.} We further compare our piecewise non-linear IoU-to-score mapping $\phi$ against two alternative threshold designs: \textbf{Linear}, which uses the same tier boundaries $\{0.3, 0.5, 0.7, 0.9\}$ but with linear interpolation between adjacent tier rewards (no smoothing exponent), and \textbf{COCO}, which uses the standard COCO threshold set $\{0.5, 0.75, 0.9\}$ with linear interpolation.
+As shown in~\cref{tab:ablation_threshold}, our piecewise non-linear design achieves the best F1 across all IoU levels.
+Because IoU itself changes non-linearly during training, a linear mapping introduces noisy and inconsistent reward signals, whereas our piecewise non-linear design absorbs this variability within each tier, yielding more stable optimization and stronger overall performance.